“Don’t Round Your Spine!” they say…

 Going forward, I’m hoping we can all approach this messaging about flexion and “rounding” more sensibly.

 Each person is an individual, with individual capabilities that need to be evaluated.
 I invite yoga teachers to become more educated on bone-informed yoga practices for people who have low bone density and specifically how to use the breath to support what’s appropriate for your students, without just blindly adopting PT movement techniques that do not even mention breath support.
-We teach yoga, which employs the breath for many reasons, not the least of which is for spinal support.

 The vast majority of yoga poses that involve flexion of the spine are perfectly safe for most people with low bone density if done slowly to your capacity and with the breath.